DataTalksClub/data-engineering-zoomcamp/cohorts/2026/02-workflow-orchestration/homework.md

 - Add a `timezone` property set to `America/New_York` in the `Schedule` trigger configuration
 - Add a `timezone` property set to `UTC-5` in the `Schedule` trigger configuration
 - Add a `location` property set to `New_York` in the `Schedule` trigger configuration

----

-### AI Workflows & Agents Questions

-The following questions test your understanding of AI Copilot, RAG (Retrieval Augmented Generation), and AI Agents in Kestra.
-Make sure you have completed Section 5 of Module 2 before attempting these questions.

-7) After trying the same prompt in ChatGPT vs Kestra Copilot ("Create a Kestra flow that loads NYC taxi data from CSV to BigQuery"), what is the primary reason Copilot generates better Kestra flows?
-- Copilot uses a more powerful model
-- Copilot has access to current Kestra plugin documentation
-- Copilot uses more tokens
-- Copilot has internet access

-8) Run both `06_chat_without_rag.yaml` and `07_chat_with_rag.yaml` flows and compare their outputs.
-Both ask: "Which features were released in Kestra 1.1?"
-When comparing the outputs, what difference do you observe?
-- RAG version provides specific, accurate feature details grounded in the documentation
-- Both produce identical results
-- Non-RAG version is more detailed and accurate
-- RAG version hallucinates more features than the non-RAG version

-9) Run the `08_simple_agent.yaml` flow twice: first with `summary_length` = "short", then with `summary_length` = "long".
-Check the token usage logged at the end of each execution.
-How does token usage differ between short and long summaries for the `multilingual_agent` task?
-- No significant difference (within 10% variance)
-- Long summary uses 2-4x more output tokens than short summary
-- Short summary uses more tokens due to compression complexity
-- Token usage is identical regardless of length

-10) Run the `09_web_research_agent.yaml` flow with the default research topic about data orchestration trends.
-In this flow, who decides when to use the web search tool?
-- The workflow designer specifies exact tool usage order in YAML
-- The agent autonomously decides based on the prompt and system message
-- Tools are called randomly by the LLM
-- Web search runs on every agent execution automatically

-11) Examine the `10_multi_agent_research.yaml` flow and run it with the default company (kestra.io).
-What is the role of the research agent in this multi-agent system?
-- It makes final decisions about company analysis and structures the output
-- It serves as a tool for the main agent to gather web data
-- It summarizes the main agent's findings into a report
-- It validates the main agent's output for accuracy

-12) Based on what you learned in Section 5, for production workflows requiring deterministic, repeatable results with strict compliance requirements (e.g., financial reporting), which approach is most appropriate?
-- Always use AI agents for maximum flexibility and adaptation
-- Use traditional task-based workflows for predictability and auditability
-- Use only RAG without agents for better performance
-- Use web search tools exclusively to ensure current data

----

 ## Submitting the solutions